sdx0112/Chinese-Topic-Modelling/README.md

 ![Image](./asset/tuning.png)

 Prior to this task, my team has conducted benchmarking analysis of `LLaMA-13B`, `Vicuna-13B`, `ChatGLM-6B` and `ChatGPT`.
 We designed questions from several aspects to compare their performance both in English and Chinese.
-The result shows `ChatGPT` is always the best, and `ChatGLM-6b` is ranked second on Chinese questions.
+The result shows `ChatGPT` is always the best, and `ChatGLM-6B` is ranked second on Chinese questions.
-`ChatGLM` is developed by Tsinghua University and recently the enhanced version [`ChatGLM2-6B`](https://github.com/THUDM/ChatGLM2-6B/tree/main) was released with new features and better performance.
+`ChatGLM` is developed by Tsinghua University and gained immense popularity.
+Recently the enhanced version [`ChatGLM2-6B`](https://github.com/THUDM/ChatGLM2-6B/tree/main) was released with new features and better performance.
 So `ChatGLM2-6B` is selected for this task.

+In this work:
+- For `GPT-4`,  I tested [zero-shot learning and few-shot learning](GPT-FewShot-Test.ipynb).
+The accuracy of zero-shot learning is 87.5% and that of few-shot learning is 79.2%.
+- For `ChatGLM2-6B`, I tested [zero-shot learning, few-shot learning](ChatGLM2_6B_zero_shot_vs_few_shot.ipynb), and [P-tuning](ChatGLM2_6B_P_Tuning_v2.ipynb).
+The accuracy of zero-shot learning is 12.5% and that of few-shot learning is 8.3%.
+The accuracy of P-tuning is 58%.

 ## 2. Topic classification at paragraph-level
 Due to the quota limitation of OpenAI API, I produced a small sample set using GPT-4 model.
 To classify the topic for entire dataset, ChatGLM2 is used here.